cue-lang/cuelang.org/hugo/content/en/docs/tutorial/working-with-a-custom-module-registry/index.md

 {{< /mermaid >}}
 {{< /step >}}

+{{< info >}}
+Here, you updated the version in the `module.cue` file manually, but in the future the `cue` command will be able to perform this kind of update.
+{{< /info >}}

 {{< step stepNumber="21" >}}

-Check everything still works:
+Check that everything still works and that your configuration is still valid:
 ```text { title="TERMINAL" codeToCopy="Y3VlIG1vZCB0aWR5CmN1ZSBleHBvcnQgLS1vdXQgeWFtbAo=" }
 $ cue mod tidy
 $ cue export --out yaml
 ```

-We make sure that it is all OK by running `cue mod tidy` and looking at the rendered configuration.

 So exactly has happened above?

-Recall that the `glacial-tech.com/frostytemplate` module remains unchanged: its module still depends on the original `v0.0.1` version of the schema.
-By changing the version at the top level (`frostyapp`), we cause the new version to be used.
-In general, for each major version, we will end up with the the most recent version of all the versions mentioned in all dependencies.
-That is, there can be several different major versions of a given module, but only one minor version.
+Recall that the `glacial-tech.example/frostytemplate` module remains unchanged: its module still depends on the original `v0.0.1` version of the schema.
+By changing the version at the top level (`frostyapp`), you caused the new version to be used.

+In general, we will end up with the the most recent version of all the major versions mentioned in all dependencies.
+Put another way, there can be several different major versions of a given module, but only one minor version.
 This is the [MVS algorithm](https://research.swtch.com/vgo-mvs) used by CUE's dependency resolution.
 {{< /step >}}

+## Related content